GovTechSG/seed-documentation/faqs/configuration-of-common-developer-cli-tools-with-cloudflare-warp.md

 mkdir -p "${HOME}/.config/.cloudflare"
 curl -sSLj -o "${HOME}/.config/.cloudflare/Cloudflare_CA.pem" "https://developers.cloudflare.com/cloudflare-one/static/documentation/connections/Cloudflare_CA.pem"

-# If you are using MacOS or Zsh as your default terminal
+# If you are using MacOS, Zsh is likely to be your default terminal.
+If you are using Zsh, please run the following commands:
 echo 'export NODE_EXTRA_CA_CERTS="${HOME}/.config/.cloudflare/Cloudflare_CA.pem"' | tee -a "${HOME}/.zshrc"
 source "${HOME}/.zshrc"

-# If you are using Linux or Bash as your default terminal
+# If you are using Linux, Bash is likely to be your default terminal.
+If you are using Bash, please run the following commands:
 echo 'export NODE_EXTRA_CA_CERTS="${HOME}/.config/.cloudflare/Cloudflare_CA.pem"' | tee -a "${HOME}/.bashrc"
 source "${HOME}/.bashrc"
 ```